MarcelRobitaille/zola-splash/README.md

 ## How To Customize

-There are two things you can customize:
+There are four things you can customize:

+- Thumbnail images
 - The links to be included in the menu
 - The date format of the posts
+- The author for the copyright

 ### Header images